 What Are Punitive Damages?

-In some personal injury cases, punitive damages may also be awarded.
+In some personal injury cases, such as Sacramento car accident cases, punitive damages may also be awarded.
 Punitive damages are meant to punish the person who caused the injuries and deter that person (and others) from engaging in the same behavior in the future.
 Punitive damages are generally only awarded when a defendant is found guilty of intentionally malicious actions or gross negligence.

 How Much Compensation Is Awarded in a Personal Injury Case?